testalliance/zKillboard/README.md

 zKillboard is a killboard created for EVE-Online, for use on EVE-KILL.net, but can also be used for single entities.

 ## Credits
 zKillboard is released under the GNU Affero General Public License, version 3.
-You can see the full license text in the `AGPL.d` file.

-zKillboard uses data and images from EVE-Online.
-CCPs license for these files and data is located in the `CCP.md` file.
+The full license is available in the `AGPL.md` file. zKillboard also uses data and images from EVE-Online, which is covered by a seperate license from [CCP](http://www.ccpgames.com/en/home).
+You can see the full license in the `CCP.md` file.

-zKillboard uses various 3rd party libraries, which all carry their own licensing.
+It also uses various 3rd party libraries, which all carry their own licensing.
 Please refer to them for more info.

 ## WARNING
 This is BETA, which means it is a work in progress.
 It lacks documentation and is currently